-"Scotty has had a good camp.
-The word consistent would apply to him.
-He is catching the ball really well; he's not the fastest guy in the world but he runs consistent good, clean routes.
-He will definitely be in the mix."
+"The word consistent would apply to him.
+He is catching the ball really well; he's not the fastest guy in the world but he runs consistent good, clean routes."

 - He attended an Elite 11 Quarterback Camp in Mission Viejo before his senior year of high school, where he shagged balls, caught passes and struck up a friendship with future teammate Cody Hawkins. - He trained with, and got a serious sales pitch from former CU wide receiver John Minardi.